Unplanned Maintenance

 • Labor and parts availability

-The goal isn’t to do more maintenance.
-It’s about doing smarter maintenance with what’s already present, even if it's not currently available.
-That means servicing assets when the data indicates it’s necessary, not just because the calendar dictates it.
+The goal isn't to do more maintenance.
+It's about doing smarter maintenance with what's already present.
+That means servicing assets when data indicates it's necessary, not just because the calendar dictates it.
+Sometimes that means extending intervals when equipment runs well.
+At other times, it means accelerating service when data shows deteriorating conditions.

-• Resource Planning: Align labor, tools, and spares with the schedule.
+• Resource Planning: Align labor, tools, and spares with the schedule

-• Training and Change Management: Equip your team to execute the plan with confidence and consistency.
+• Training and Change Management: Equip your team to execute the plan with confidence and consistency

 Best Practices for Minimizing Unplanned Maintenance